SvOlli/sorbus/doc/apple1.md

   - 2F0: print all characters
   - 280: detect CPU type (6502, 65C02 and 65816)

+Furthermore, it uses a terminal instead of Woz's video circuitry.
+So no blinking "@" as a cursor.

 Meta-Keys
 ---------
 A few keys are utilized for meta proposes, since they were not available